ajuna-network/Ajuna.SDK.Demos/README.md

 - `Ajuna.SDK.Demos.ServicePolling` which shows how to poll the node for storage changes using the `RestService`.
 - `Ajuna.SDK.Demos.ServiceSubscription` which shows how to directly subscribe to the node for storage changes using the `RestService`.

+#### Ajuna NetWallet Example

+- `Ajuna.SDK.Demos.NetWallet` which shows how to use the NetWallet to create, store an account and retrieve it in order to execute an extrinsic - Balance Transfer.

 ## How to get started